 The way your job ad was written, how the interviewer conducts themself, the length of the interview, and how long it takes to be finally recruited all play a role in the employee experience.

 Next comes the onboarding stage.
-Here, the new employee is introduced to the business and begins understanding the company culture as well as internal processes of a business.
-Initial acceptance, the clarity of directions, and willingness of team members to help are all factors that play a role in one’s experience.
+Here, the new employee is introduced to the business and begins understanding the company culture as well as the internal processes of a business.
+Initial acceptance, the clarity of directions, and the willingness of team members to help are all factors that play a role in one’s experience.

 After this, the individual has to grow as an employee.
 This stage is referred to as development.
 Employees are exposed to a variety of new tasks and learn many new skills.
 How often promotions are given, the opportunities given to employees, the emphasis on productivity, and feedback systems are included here.